-Apart from bloc’s core library, there are two other libraries named flutter_bloc and angular_bloc that work simultaneously with the bloc to the faster app development process.
+Apart from the bloc’s core library, there are two other libraries named flutter_bloc and angular_bloc that work simultaneously with the bloc for a faster app development process.
 The tremendous growth in the Flutter community has played a significant role in the result of improvising the existing bloc library.
-However, this library assists you in dealing with the complexities of existing bloc, streams, and sinks.
-To have the best code practice, you can use their extension for both VS Code and IntelliJ that provide code snippets and instant bloc class creation facility.
-Now you know about blocs, and it’s working pattern, so let’s move further and see what’s new in the latest Library 1.0.0 update.
+However, this library assists you in dealing with the complexities of existing blocs, streams, and sinks.
+To have the best code practice, you can use their extension for both VS Code and IntelliJ which provide code snippets and an instant bloc class creation facility.
+Now you know about blocs, and their working pattern, so let’s move further and see what’s new in the latest Library 1.0.0 update.

 What’s new in the latest Bloc Library 1.0.0

 1. Bloc as a Stream

 In the latest update to bloc library v1.0.0, all blocs are now converted into streams, which means you no longer need to use Stream< state> to get to state.
 Instead, the Flutter app developer can quickly know the existing state stream directly from the bloc itself.
 It also helps us to remove the need for using currentState property and reuse the bloc state property to fetch the value of the state.
 The main reason is to reduce confusion and differentiate both blocs. state and bloc.currentState.
 Working with the bloc’s state stream should now feel very intuitive, especially to those coming from StreamControllers and Subjects.

 With the update to the bloc library, all blocs are converted into Sinks.
 This makes it even easier for Flutter Developer to continue using the traditional add sink API instead of dispatch to notify the Bloc for a new event.
 Also, the dispose of objected in support of close.
 From now while using the art analyzer, it shows warnings if you forget to call blocs using close.
 Yet, it is performed naturally by the BlocProvider.

 3. Testing Improvements